Responsibilities | Grace Paley

 I love those corny promises too.
 The romance and the zoom are not, at least in my estimation, behind God’s back, but rather, if you believe in that sort of thing, might be God’s special dream.
 Nothing but the Music cooks raw joy and raw pain into something sublime.
 I like poems best when they tell stories, and Davis is a storyteller.
 The poems here capture place and time, but most of all sound, sound, rhythm, and sound.
 Lovely stuff.

-Nothing but the Music is forthcoming from Blank Forms Editions.
+Nothing but the Music is available from Blank Forms Editions.

 by